microsoft/CameraTraps/megadetector.md

 REM ***
 REM The rest of this step is specific to MDv5; you can skip the rest of this step if you are REM only using MDv4.
-If you're new to MegaDetector, you want MDv5, so you probably want to run the REM rest of this step.
+If you're new to MegaDetector, you probably want MDv5, so you probably REM want to run the rest of this step.
 REM ***
 cd c:\git
 git clone https://github.com/ultralytics/yolov5/